sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Python Library
 --------------

-The :ref:`pythonlibrary <pythonlibrary>` page gives you information on the python-swiftclient library.
+The :ref:`pythonlibrary <python library>` page gives you information on the python-swiftclient library.

 API
 ---